Convert Newton meter to Kiloelectron-volt (Nm to keV)

 Converting from Nm to keV is a straightforward process.
 Follow these steps to ensure accurate conversions from newton meter to kiloelectron-volt:

-• Multiply by the Conversion Factor: To convert newton meter to kiloelectron-volt, multiply the selected Nm value by 6.241509e+15.
-This factor is essential for accurately converting from a larger unit (Nm) to a much smaller unit (keV).
+- Multiply by the Conversion Factor: To calculate newton meter to equivalent kiloelectron-volt amount, multiply the selected Nm value by 6.241509e+15.

 What is Energy?